-We used Palmetto and Drop Cloth Chalk Mineral Paints from Dixie Belle on this farm house chair.
-This was our fisrt Dixie Bell Paint Project, and we love the results.
+We used Palmetto and Drop Cloth Chalk Mineral Paints from Dixie Belle on this farmhouse chair.
+This was our first Dixie Bell Paint Project, and we love the results.

 WOW!!
 I cant believe how bright and durable this paint is.
 We used 3 cans to spray some outdoor fabric, and its held up amazingly.